bps-statistics/form-gear/README.md

 }
 ```

-# Response
+## Response

+---

-Response is used to store any response given during data collection.
-Response consists of`dataKey` of the corresponding field and the `answer` collected from that field. `answer` from a field that has both `label` and `value` will record both. `answer` will only be collected if the value entered to the corresponding field satisfied both the condition enabled and validation test function.
+Response is initially empty, and is used to store any response given later during data collection.
+Response consists of `dataKey` of the corresponding field and the `answer` collected from that field. `answer` from a field that has both `label` and `value` will record both. `answer` will only be collected if the value entered to the corresponding field satisfied both the condition enabled and validation test function.
+Below is the structure and example of the response JSON object:

 ```
 response.json
 │
 │	description
 │   dataKey
 │   templateVersion
 │   validationVersion